How to Make Homemade Mosquito Repellent: 6 Easy, Effective Recipes

-Once you’ve settled on which oil or oils to use, you must then decide on a base—that is, a skin-friendly carrier for the mosquito-fighting essential oil.
+Once you’ve settled on which oil or oils to use, the next step is to decide on a base—that is, a skin-friendly carrier for the mosquito-fighting essential oil.
 The six most popular carriers are witch hazel, apple cider vinegar, coconut oil, isopropyl alcohol, white vinegar, and lemon juice.
 For each base, you’ll find a tried-and-true repellent recipe below.